ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 > ## Important note
 > There are two versions of AgriGO currently online, versions 1.x and version 2.0.
 Make sure you go to the [latest 2.0 version url](http://systemsbiology.cau.edu.cn/agriGOv2/index.php).
 {: .callout}

+> ### Agrigo Alternatives for other organisms
+> Agrigo is developed for agricultural data, as the name suggests.
+If you are working human or animal data there are  alternative webtools that can be used.
+For example [Panther](http://www.pantherdb.org/)

 ## 4.1 Single Enrichment Analysis